 Comments and submissions

-While anyone can make an online comment here, and a report on these online comments will be considered by council, a formal submission will be assessed separately in line with state legislation.
+A report on these online comments will be considered by council, while formal submissions will be assessed separately in line with state legislation.

 Formal submissions should be should be sent to the General Manager at email@example.com